Leather is a unique material with a whole host of positives that other materials just can’t match.

 Branding is probably one of the most straightforward leather engraving techniques.

-Just like what a farmer does to a cow when it’s alive, branding leather involves pressing a hot piece of metal against the surface of hide to burn a pattern into it.
+Just like what a farmer does with his cattle, branding leather involves pressing a hot piece of metal against the surface of the hide to burn a pattern into it.

 This, plus a large amount of force applied for leather branding, leaves the scorched area of leather a darkened color and with a slightly sunken surface where the brand touched, making it stand out from the surrounding material.

 If you wish to brand leather, it’s essential to have the necessary tools before you start, the most important being the branding iron.